bgorbuntsov/MikroTik-RouterOS-Update-Ansible/README.md

 # MikroTik-RouterOS-Update-Ansible
-Updating MikroTik RouterOS Devices be using Ansible (both CHR and RB)
+Updating MikroTik RouterOS Devices by using Ansible (both CHR and RB)

 <h1>What?</h1>